New search for toddler missing since 1981

 In 2012, RMP chiefs admitted mistakes were made during the initial investigation.

-Mr Lee said said border guards were not informed when Katrice disappeared, statements from shop workers were not taken until six weeks later and information about an eye condition Katrice had was not made known.
+Mr Lee said border guards were not informed when Katrice disappeared, statements from shop workers were not taken until six weeks later and information about an eye condition Katrice had was not made known.

-The River Alme site was identified after the release of an age-progressed e-fit of a man seen at the Naafi holding a child similar to Katrice.
+The River Alme site was identified after the release of an age-progressed photo-fit of a man seen at the Naafi holding a child similar to Katrice.

 He was seen parked in a green car on a bridge over the river the day after she went missing.